Interview with Yankees hitting coordinator Joe Migliaccio, part 2

 As more and more players found success using the coaching staff’s drills and philosophies, it became easier and easier for other players to buy in.

-“When you get a Donny Sands for example, he makes a swing adjustment and has all kinds of results, that has this domino effect on another player who says, ‘why is Donny doing that drill, and why is Donny using that bat,’ and then that player says ‘let me try this,’ and he makes some strides and before you know it, you’ve got everyone from the Dominican Republic (academy) all the way up, kind of grasping this “Hit Strikes Hard” and the depth that goes under each component.”
+“When you get a player for example, he makes a swing adjustment and has all kinds of results, that has this domino effect on another player who says, ‘why is he doing that drill, and why is he using that bat,’ and then that player says ‘let me try this,’ and he makes some strides and before you know it, you’ve got everyone from the Dominican Republic (academy) all the way up, kind of grasping this “Hit Strikes Hard” and the depth that goes under each component.”

 With concerns about both unnecessary travel in terms of both COVID protocols and budget, the minor leagues operated under a new scheduling format in 2021.
 The new format included six-game series from Tuesday through Sunday with Monday as a scheduled off-day.
 I asked Joe about his opinion on the new scheduling format that will remain in place at least through 2022 in the minor leagues.